How to Paint a Front Door (& Repair it, Too!)

 But, hey!
 Look at that repair job!
 You’d never guess that wood was rotten and falling off.

 Okay, so normally in this situation, I’d just go out and buy new hinges in oil-rubbed bronze like I did when painting our interior handles.
 But these hinges are some wackadoodle hybrid of square and rounded corners the likes of which I couldn’t find in any store.

 After a fruitless search, I gave up and decided to paint them.

 A little sanding, a little Zinsser BIN spray and then a few coats of Rustoleum ORB, and they were ready to rock.

 But this is the only picture I took. 🙁

 Just before reinstalling the hinges, I added a new door sweep.

 With Baris and Handan’s help, I re-installed the door, and then I re-installed the knob and deadbolt.

 Okay, so if you’ve read our Easy DIY Fall Wreath post, you’ve already seen the newly-painted front door in action.
-Here are some more pics, and in them you’ll notice a few other changes.
+Here are some more pics.

 Stardew is a beautiful color – especially on our front door!
 It complements the brick perfectly.